SquareBracketAssociates/Booklet-Graphics/Chapters/bloc/events.md

 ### Complex case - reusing event handling logic with BlEventListener

-1. Subclass `BlEventListener` (which is a subclass of {{gtClass:name=BlBasicEventHandler}} and override all method that match specific event you want to catch, for example `BlEventListener>>clickEvent:`
+1. Subclass `BlEventListener` and override all method that match specific event you want to catch, for example `BlEventListener>>clickEvent:`
 2. Add your listener to your BlElement with method: `BlElement>>addEventHandler:`

 This allows complete flexibility.
-You can define custom behavior and interact with domain model object in a much cleaner way than when using **when:do:** messages.

 ### Using event Handler

-UI element model can use Announcer (observer) pattern to tell when their state
-change:
-- `card announcer when: CardFlipped send: #onFlipped to: self.`
-- `card announcer when: CardDisappeared send: #onDisappear to: self.`

 To add event to an element, you first need to subclass 'BlEventListener' and override the event you want to manage.
 You then add your event handler to your